Witnessing a City into Being: Edmund β€˜Garryowen’ Finn and the Insurgent Infrastructure of Jewish Belonging in Colonial Victoria.

-"Far away from the centres of Judaism in the Old World, and removed by leagues of land and sea, by change of climate, thought and habit, from the 'Home' the flame of Judaism yet burns brightly in Australia.
+"Far away from the centre of Judaism in the Old World, and removed by leagues of land and sea, by change of climate, thought and habit, from the 'Home' the flame of Judaism yet burns brightly in Australia.
 As in ancient days the Jewish exiles carried fire from their altars to the strange land whither they went forth to dwell, so do the Jews of the present day, whithersoever they wander, carry with them the fire of Judaism, to burn on the new altars which they raise in their wanderings.

 Yes, even in this 'Ultima Thule' this remote region, where the Jew must turn Westward rather than Eastward if he would look towards Jerusalemβ€”where Passover occurs in the Autumn, and the Feast of Tabernacles in the Spring of the yearβ€”still, longing eyes are lifted towards the 'Holy Home,' and pious hearts beat for the Restoration.”